leonardocrociani/leonardocrociani/README.md

 - 👋 Hi, I’m @leonardocrociani.
-I'm attending a Master Degreen in CS @ University of Pisa.
+I'm attending a Master Degree in _AI_ @ University of Pisa.
 - I’m interested in computer science, finance and business.
 - How to reach me -> email: l.crociani@outlook.com